+INTRODUC CTION 1

+METHODS 1

-INTRODU ICTION 1 METHOD S 1 Waterbird AND DISCUSSION abundance and seasonal patterns changes in waterbird abundance 4 7 rd distribution across survey zones and possible of development 8 Waterbi rd patterns of activity 10 CONCLUS SIONS 11 REFEREN CES 29 Table 1.
+RESULTS A Waterbird at Long-term c Waterbird di Waterbird pa AND DISCUSSION bundance and seasonal patterns hanges in waterbird abundance distribution across survey zones and possible impacts of development atterns of activity 4 7 8 10

+CONCLUSI ONS 11

+REFERENC ES 31

+Table 1.
 Table 2.
 Table 3.
 Table 4.
+Table 5.
 Figure 1.
 Figure 2.
 Figure 3.
-Programme of field surveys at the Creery Wetlands Maximum total count of each species on the Creery Wetlands Maximum count of each species in each survey zone The proportional distribution of each waterbird group across the zones of the Creery Wetlands in each summer period Survey zones of the Creery Wetlands Variation in mean weekly tide, December 1998 to April 2003 Seasonal variation in the abundance of waterbirds, December 1998 to April 2003 13 15 17 19 21 22 23 • • dix 1.Waterbird counts in each survey of the Creds from, eery Annendix (April 2002 to April 2003, all zones pooled 2.
-Maximum and average counts of each species recorded in RAOU 30 11 surveys of the Creery Wetlands, February 1982 to March 1988 3.
-The distribution of main waterbird groups across the zones of 32 rr the Creery Wetlands in each summer period 34
+Programme of field surveys at the Creery Wetlands Maximum total count of each species on the Creery Wetlands Mean annual summer counts of selected species from 1982-1988 an from each year of the current surveys Maximum count of each species in each survey zone The proportional distribution of each waterbird group across the zones of the Creery Wetlands in each summer period Survey zones of the Creery Wetlands Variation in mean weekly tide, December 1998 to April 2004 Seasonal variation in the abundance of waterbirds, December 1998 to April 2004 13 15 16 18 19 21 23 25 23

+Appendix 1.
+Appendix 2.
+Appendix 3.
+Waterbird counts in each survey of the Creery Wetlands from May 2003 to April 2004, all zones pooled Maximum and average counts of each species recorded in RAOU surveys of the Creery Wetlands, February 1982 to March 1988 The distribution of main waterbird groups across the zones of the Creery Wetlands in each summer period 30 32 34